 The Coastal Pacific train (at one point named the TranzCoastal) is a long distance South Island passenger service between Christchurch and Picton run by Great Journeys of New Zealand.
 It will resume service in late September 2022 and run in both directions on Thursday, Friday, Saturday and Sundays.

-The service has had a disrupted time of late – significant damage was caused to the railway line by the 2016 Kaikoura earthquake which put it out of service for around two years.
+The service has had a disrupted time in recent years – significant damage was caused to the railway line by the 2016 Kaikoura earthquake which put it out of service for around two years.

 I’d originally booked to take the Coastal Pacific train from Christchurch to Picton in April 2020, but the pandemic meant that the service was suspended again in late March, it then temporarily resumed in mid-October 2021 on a less frequent mid-week schedule which didn’t make it “weekend friendly” for those working Monday to Friday.